Jason Reynolds' Long Way Down: A Deep Dive into Grief, Trauma, and the Cycle of Violence

 Poetic Justice: The Power of Verse in Conveying Emotion

 The verse format also lends itself to the exploration of internal monologue and stream of consciousness, giving readers direct access to Will’s turbulent emotional landscape.
-This intimate access adds another layer to the impact of the story and its themes, fostering empathy and understanding for the complex emotions involved.
+And this intimate access adds another layer to the impact of the story and its themes, fostering empathy and understanding for the complex emotions involved.
 The use of repetition and rhythm contributes to the novel's hypnotic quality, pulling the reader into Will's experience and enhancing the overall emotional impact.

 Character Development: Beyond the Stereotype